Summer Pedagogy Program Requirements

 If you receive a grant, please note:

-All funded projects will require a final abstract that can be published on the CAS and/ or CTE & I website or newsletter.
+All funded projects will require a final abstract that can be published on the CAS website.
 Abstracts must be in a format acceptable for publication in these media.
 A final report is also required.
 It can take one of three forms:

 - Written report-must include a brief overview of the project; project objectives; assessment procedures; outcomes/impact on student learning